Skip to content

 • Confabulation.
 LLMs output often contains Confident Bullshitting.
 Made up things presented them as facts.

 • Not “hallucination”.
+Just an error, a mistake.
 Hallucination is perceiving something that’s not really there.
 LLMs do not perceive anything.

 • The Wikipedia version of reality.
 The style of the output is the rational discourse of the educated classes of society.